 Determining whether two images of a face match is not a simple yes-or-no question.
 The system works based on how probable it is that the face on the store security camera matches the face in the database.
 The retailer must set an acceptance probability threshold, which can be a delicate balancing act.

 On the other hand, if the threshold for a match is set too high, someone who’s enrolled in the system might not trigger an alert, just because the cameras weren’t able to get a perfect photo of him as he walked in the store.
-Enrollment photos are usually like driver’s license photos, taken straight-on with even lighting.
+Enrollment photos are usually like driver’s license photos, taken straight-on, with even lighting.
 It’s rare to capture these same conditions on in-store security cameras, and any deviation will marginally reduce the probability of a match.
-“The less that you see of the face, the lower the probability of a match there’ll be,” says Rosenkrantz, “so when our system sees eyeglasses on a person, it actually removes them and makes some assumptions about what’s behind them.
+“The less that you see of the face, the lower the probability of a match there’ll be,” said Rosenkrantz.
+“When our system sees eyeglasses on a person, it actually removes them and makes some assumptions about what’s behind them.
 We are able to detect people with high match rate who are wearing hoodies, parkas, or scarves, or where the person is looking at their phone or never looking quite at the camera.
 These things just lower the probability of a match.”

 While there are limitations, the system is expected to become ever more accurate as the technology matures.
 And in the instances that the system does fail, what’s at stake?
-“The government uses a lot of facial ID that’s very sophisticated,” says Smith, “but they’re trying to find terrorists.
+“The government uses a lot of facial ID that’s very sophisticated,” said Smith, “but they’re trying to find terrorists.
 We’re just trying to ID a shoplifter or two.
 People have asked me what happens if it misses one.
 Who cares?
 I’m just trying to catch shoplifters.
 I’m not trying to catch an international terrorist.
 I don’t need the most sophisticated system in the world.
 I just need one that pays for itself.”

 Marketing and the Problem of Privacy

-“The initial cost justification that drives the purchase of the system comes from loss prevention,” says Rosenkrantz, “because the numbers are a lot more tangible and you can gain empirical evidence of what your savings are.
+“The initial cost justification that drives the purchase of the system comes from loss prevention,” said Rosenkrantz, “because the numbers are a lot more tangible and you can gain empirical evidence of what your savings are.
 But retailers are exploring future uses for marketing purposes.”

 There is widespread speculation about what will happen after LP departments have given this new security camera system a test drive and marketing departments get hold of it.
 Dynamic advertisements could be targeted precisely on a customer-by-customer basis.
 Sales associates with knowledge of customers’ brand, aesthetic, and price preferences could guide them to more personally appealing products.
 Stores could track not only what customers bought, but also what they looked at and didn’t buy.
-Biometric-linked credit cards could enable cashierless purchasing.
+Biometric-linked credit cards could enable cashier-less purchasing.

 Facial recognition has the potential to change the rules of retail.
 It could lower shrink, revolutionize in-store marketing, and, ultimately, more efficiently deliver products to consumers, thereby reducing costs for everyone involved—a win-win situation.
 But as usual, there’s a catch.
 If deployed without careful, deliberate forethought, the technology could easily be abused, either intentionally or by poor planning, with far-reaching consequences.